[PREV - FIRSTIMP] [TOP]

 January 8, 1995

-A great influence on my intellectual
+This was a great influence on my

-development, for good or for ill.
+or for ill.

-I spent much of my young teen-age years
+I spent much of my young teen-age years became an internet

-with this station playing in the
+with this station playing in the listener for a while

-background, spewing mostly left-wing
+background, spewing mostly left-wing but gave up on them

-anarchist doctrine of one sort or another,
+doctrine of one sort or another, with when they replaced

-with occasional breaks for music, and lots
+occasional breaks for music, and lots the late-night

-of "marathon" pledge drives, frantically
+of "marathon" pledge drives, anarchist show with

-begging for money.
+frantically begging for money. narc radio.

-As a kid, while my older brothers
+As a kid, while my older brothers WEINBERG

 listened to WBAI all night, I used